Explore our expert-made templates & start with the right one for you.

 This guide has covered the major differences and similarities between Apache Kafka and RabbitMQ.
 Both can consume several million messages per second, though their architectures differ, and each performs better in certain environments.
 RabbitMQ controls its messages almost in-memory, using a big cluster (30+ nodes).
 Comparatively, Kafka leverages sequential disk I/O operations and thus demands less hardware.

 You Have Streaming Data in Kafka.
 What’s Next?

 Getting your data in Kafka is just the first step – to actually drive value from it, you need a way to easily store, manage and analyze your streams.
-To learn how that’s achieved, check out our popular post on Apache Kafka with or without a Data Lake; or start a free trial of Upsolver to start seeing value from your Kafka streams today.
+To learn how that’s achieved, check out our popular post on Apache Kafka with or without a Data Lake.